 Vital to building an internal talent pipeline is putting employees at the heart of your talent planning and tailoring different approaches to each employee.
 What may be useful for one employee’s development won’t be for another.

 It’s a long game

-Building an internal talent pipeline means that HR and People teams always have their finger on the pulse, knowing what talent is lacking, what is needed and who might be best internally to fulfill vacant roles.
+Building an internal talent pipeline means HR and People teams always have their finger on the pulse, knowing what talent is lacking, what is needed and who might be best internally to fulfil vacant roles.

 Creating a talent pipeline is a long game that takes significant planning backed up by data and analytics, but getting it right early on is well worth the effort to ensure sustainable talent and ultimate growth of the company.

 Want to attract the best people, retain your key talent and increase productivity?
 Request a free, live demo of Sage People and discover how it can help you achieve your goals.